Endless Travel Plans

 Seattle $700-850 $450-600 Cancun saves $1,000-1,600

-Key insight: Your departure city determines which destination offers better value:
+The takeaway: Your departure city determines which destination offers better value.

-"We're from Seattle.
-Looked at Punta Cana ($3,000 flights for family) vs Cancun ($2,000).
-Even though Punta Cana resorts were $400 cheaper, Cancun saved us $600 TOTAL after flight difference.
+"We looked at Punta Cana ($3,000 flights for the family) vs Cancun ($2,000).
+Even though Punta Cana resorts were $400 cheaper, Cancun saved us $600 total after the flight difference.
 Geography matters more than we realized."

 Hidden Costs Parents Report